FriendsOfEpub/blitz-tasks/README.md

 ### Examples

-First, init:
+First, you must init a session:

 ```
 gulp init
 ```

 `init` will copy everything from `input` into `output`.
 Indeed, Blitz Tasks doesn’t modify your input, just in case, and will only alter files it finds in the output folder.
+This means you should think in terms of “sessions.”
+Each time you add to input, you should consider it a new session – `default` script automatically creates a new session every time it is run.

 This will only run the retag script with the existing config file: